-Katibawasan Falls in Camiguin is the tallest waterfall on the island.
-At a whopping 70 meters tall, this is one waterfall you definitely want to add to your list of things to do in Camiguin!
+Katibawasan Falls is the tallest waterfall on Camiguin Island that stands at a whopping 70 meters tall.
+This is one waterfall you definitely want to add to your list of things to see in Camiguin!

-I have put together this complete guide of Katibawasan Falls in Camiguin including how to get there, how much it costs and what to expect!
+I have put together this complete guide of Katibawasan Falls in Camiguin including how to get there, how much it costs, and what to expect when you arrive.

 Katibawasan Falls is located in Mambajao on Camiguin Island.

-From the main tourist area of Mambajao, it’s approximately a 20-minute drive to reach Camiguin Katibawasan Falls.
+From the main tourist area of Mambajao, it’s approximately a 20-minute drive to reach the falls.

-The best way to get to Katibawasan Falls is to rent a scooter in Mambajao and make your own way out to this awesome Camiguin tourist spot.
+The best way to get here is to rent a scooter in Mambajao and make your way over to the stunning Katibawasan Waterfall.